mikecules/pcg-game-2016/README.md

 Start a web server (like apache or node [http-server] (https://www.npmjs.com/package/http-server) in the directory that contains index.html and go to localhost from your browser.

 ## Current State of the Game
 The game is currently not complete but does run.
-Completion of the game is expected by November 24th 2016.